nkassis/drlnd-p3/README.md

 ## How to run

 1. Download the environment and unzip it into the directory of the project.
-Rename the folder to reacher and ensure that it contains Reacher.exe
+Rename the folder to Tennis and ensure that it contains Tennis.exe
 2. Use jupyter to run the Report.ipynb notebook: `jupyter notebook report.ipynb`
 3. To train the agent run the cells in order.
-They will initialize the environment and train until it reaches the goal condition of +30
+They will initialize the environment and train until it reaches the goal condition of +0.5 average over 100 episode
 4. A graph of the scores during training will be displayed after training.

 ## Code